dhevadharshan7-ux/Qualcomm-Multiverse-Hackathon--GramSevaAI/README.md

   }'
 ```

-**Ask the scheme chatbot:**
+**Ask the scheme chatbot (routed through AetherRoute):**
 ```bash
 curl -X POST http://localhost:8000/chat \
   -H "Content-Type: application/json" \
   -d '{"question": "What is PM-KISAN and who is eligible?"}'
 ```
-Try an off-topic question ("write me a poem") and watch `on_topic: false` come back — rejected before it ever reaches a model.
+Try an off-topic question ("write me a poem") and watch `on_topic: false` come back — rejected by AetherRoute's security layer before it ever reaches a model.

 **Flip a simulated sensor and re-check a grievance:**
 ```bash